HanjieChen/GMASK/README.md

 - numpy == 1.18.5

 ### Data:
-Download the [data with splits](https://drive.google.com/drive/folders/12ZbWntUFGoO2WF6Ut33WzW8ochroYFbR?usp=sharing) for CNN/LSTM-VMASK.

-Download the [data with splits](https://drive.google.com/drive/folders/1ybKuzvAhyMqgpDjITVVA3USPhz6pehfq?usp=sharing) for BERT-VMASK.

-Put the data under the same folder with the code.
+Download the [data](https://drive.google.com/drive/folders/1J18AsUKuBYFtHmV0b1pfyd93G_lb2eLQ?usp=sharing) and put it in the same folder with the code.

 ### Train VMASK Models: